cal-itp/benefits/docs/deployment/infrastructure.md

 ### Azure App Service Logs

-[Open the `Logs` for the slot you are interested in.](https://docs.google.com/document/d/11EPDIROBvg7cRtU2V42c6VBxcW_o8HhcyORALNtL_XY/edit#heading=h.6pxjhslhxwvj) The following tables are likely of interest:
+[Open the `Logs` for the environment you are interested in.](https://docs.google.com/document/d/11EPDIROBvg7cRtU2V42c6VBxcW_o8HhcyORALNtL_XY/edit#heading=h.6pxjhslhxwvj) The following tables are likely of interest:

 - `AppServiceConsoleLogs`: `stdout` and `stderr` coming from the container
 - `AppServiceHTTPLogs`: requests coming through App Service